93kazy/RL-Project/README.md

   Q-table with a convolutional neural network that generalises across visually similar states.
-- **Small discrete action space.** With only 7 actions, the network can output one Q-value per action and simply pick the maximum — exactly the setting DQN is designed for.
+- **Small discrete action space.** With only 7 actions, the network can output one Q-value per action and simply pick the maximum, exactly the setting DQN is designed for.
 - **Correlated consecutive frames.** Successive frames are nearly identical, so training online on consecutive transitions biases the agent and causes it to